digitalgeko/viking-framework/README.md

 `export GRADLE_OPTS="-Xmx768m -Dorg.gradle.daemon=true"`

 ## Hello world
 Let’s execute the `new-project` command, this will prompt you asking for the project name, let’s type "MyProject" for example.
 Then it will ask you for the liferay version you want to use, we’ll choose Liferay 6.2.1 GA2 in this example.
-This will create the project structure you need including:
+This will create the project structure you need, including:
 * Liferay Tomcat bundle
 * Viking portlets project
 * Theme project (maven) project.conf, basic configuration of your viking project